jupyter-book/jupyter-book/docs/content/myst.md

 ```

 Whether you write your book's content in Jupyter Notebooks (`.ipynb`) or
-in regular markdown files (`.md`), you'll write in the same flavor of
+in regular markdown files (`.md`), you'll write in the same flavour of
 **MyST Markdown**.
 Jupyter Book will know how to parse both of them.

 This page contains a few pieces of information about MyST markdown and how it
 relates to Jupyter Book.
 You can
-find much more information about this flavor of markdown at
+find much more information about this flavour of markdown at
 [The Myst Parser documentation][myst-parser].

 [myst-parser]: https://myst-parser.readthedocs.io/en/latest/